pascallaliberte/sharpen.page/index.md

 ## Interested in talking to me about your thing?

 [Contact me {% include svg/mail.svg.html %}](mailto:pascal@pascallaliberte.me){: .cta-btn } to move forward with one of these engagements.
-Tell me about your situation and I'll provide a proposal.
+Tell me about your situation and I'll reply with more questions to learn a little more or with some small tips that help you right away.
+If I think I can help with one of these engagements, you'll get a proposal with some options to go forward.
 {: .cta }

 ---